CBICA/Tutorials/README.md

 Here we will be focusing on how someone with a good theoretical background in image processing and machine learning can quickly prototype algorithms using CPP and extend them to create meaningful software packages.

-<b>NOTE:</b> To download any of the tutorials, you will need an SVN client (Windows users can turn to <a href="https://tortoisesvn.net/">Tortoise SVN</a>).
-Please copy the link and do an <a href="http://vegastrike.sourceforge.net/wiki/HowTo:Checkout_SVN">SVN checkout</a> (this will be covered in detail in the first tutorial) with username and password set to 'anonymous'.

 There will be more tutorials as and when we finalize the topics.
 Please contact us at <a href="mailto:tutorials@cbica.upenn.edu">tutorials[at]cbica[dot]upenn[dot]edu</a> for topic suggestions and questions.

 <br><br>